AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ```
 All instantiations of `zero` have external linkage,
 even something like `zero<int const>`.
-That’s perhaps counter-intuitive given that
+That's perhaps counter-intuitive given that
 ```c++
 int const zero = int {};
 ```